 5. You should use dedicated landing pages

-If your website visitors come to your website through an ad (Google AdWords, banner advertising, etc.) then you should use a dedicated landing page for each ad.
+If your website visitors come to your website through an ad (Google Ads, banner advertising, etc.) then you should use a dedicated landing page for each ad.

 The landing page should continue the marketing message from the ad and it should be tailored to the people to which the ad was presented.
 The more you target your landing page to the people who have seen the ad, the more people will buy.